SolidLabResearch/WhatsInAPod/content/comparison.md

 client can select those APIs
 that [best match the access patterns of their use case](cite:citesAsEvidence verborgh_jws_2016).
-Further work on [query engines for heterogeneous interfaces](cite:citesAsEvidence Comunica,10.1145/3485447.3511947) will help identifying the most relevant APIs, and over time, servers might analyze data usage to determine new API structures that might improve performance.
+Further work on [query engines for heterogeneous interfaces](cite:citesAsEvidence Comunica,10.1145/3485447.3511947) will help identifying the most relevant APIs and, over time, servers could analyze data usage to determine new API structures that might improve performance.
 This includes hierarchical Solid Protocol interfaces, where the partitioning in resources is largely driven by the server,